DIY Kids Teepee Tent Tutorial for a Creative Play Space

-- Start by measuring your upper front panel.
-I like to turn the fabric over and draw with a pencil right on the fabric as it makes seeing the lines easier for cutting, plus you’ll never see the lines.
+- Get the sewing pattern for child's teepee below.
+Start by measuring your upper front panel.
+I like to turn the fabric over and draw with a pencil right on the fabric as it makes seeing the lines easier for cutting, plus you'll never see the lines.

 - Cut along the lines, and you should end up with your upper front panel. photo 2